ATLANTOAXIAL INSTABILITY

 Related Conditions:

-Atlantoaxial instability may be associated with other spinal conditions.
+Atlantoaxial instability may combine with other spinal conditions.
 Briefly, cervical spondylosis, spinal stenosis, and cervical radiculopathy can further contribute to symptoms and complications.

 Living with the Condition: